 ME AGAIN: Well, some of it was good; some of it was [let's be charitable here] lacking.
 Whatever happened to Danny Coggins?
 No mention at all of Chuck Barksdale.
 Oh well.
 Let's see if we can fix it up a bit; the Moonglows deserve a better write-up than that.
 I'll take it through their last Chess single and not try too hard to document what went on past that.
 I've said before and I'll say again: the Chess files can charitably be called "chaotic."
 For a company that size, it's amazing that exact recording dates (and even some master numbers) can't be figured out.
 I'll do the best I can.

 NOTE: One Moonglows song ("We Go Together") features the duet lead of Harvey Fuqua and Bobby Lester.
-However, eight others ("So All Alone," "He Lied," "New Gal," "In Love," "Mean Old Blues," "Kiss Me Baby," "The Beating Of My Heart," and "Sweeter Than Words") were strictly duets.
+However, seven others ("So All Alone," "He Lied," "New Gal," "In Love," "Mean Old Blues," "Kiss Me Baby," and "Sweeter Than Words") were strictly duets.
 That is, only Harvey and Bobby were on them.

 The Moonglows were another of those rare groups (like the Clovers, the 5 Keys, and the Flamingos) that all the other groups were listening to.
 Shorter-lived than the others, they still managed to make a lasting impact on R&B over about a five-year period.